openHPI/codeocean/README.md

 ## Production Setup

-- We recommend using [Capistrano](http://capistranorb.com/) for deployment
+- We recommend using [Capistrano](http://capistranorb.com/) for deployment.
+- Once deployed, CodeOcean assumes to run exclusively under a (sub)domain.
+If you want to use it under a custom subpath, you can specify the desired path using an environment variable: `RAILS_RELATIVE_URL_ROOT=/codeocean`.
+Please ensure to rebuild all assets and restart the server to apply the new path.

 ## Monitoring
 - We use a [Prometheus Exporter](https://github.com/discourse/prometheus_exporter) and a [Telegraf Client](https://github.com/jgraichen/telegraf-ruby)